Springy shortbread cookies with buttercream flowers

 What if don’t want to use a pastry blender?

 Don’t fret, you can still make these shortbread cookies if you don’t want to use a pastry blender.
 You can start with soft butter and use an electric mixer.
-BUT will need to refrigerate the dough until it becomes firm enough to roll out and use your cookie cutters.
+BUT will need to refrigerate the dough until to firm up the butter again.

 If you use the soft butter method, I recommend that you separate the dough into two discs, wrap in plastic wrap and refrigerate for 1 hour.